ML-GSAI/Scaling-Diffusion-Transformers-muP/README.md

 # Scaling Diffusion Transformers Efficiently via μP

-This is the official implementation for our paper **"[Scaling Diffusion Transformers Efficiently via μP](https://arxiv.org/abs/2505.15270)"**.
+This is the official implementation for our **NeurIPS 2025 paper "[Scaling Diffusion Transformers Efficiently via μP](https://arxiv.org/abs/2505.15270)"**.
 We verify that μP enables stable hyperparameter (HP) transfer from small to large diffusion Transformers, and dramatically reduces HP tuning costs at scale.
 As a result, diffusion Transformers under μP outperform their respective baselines while requiring small tuning cost (e.g., 3% FLOPs of human experts for MMDiT-18B).

 <img src="assets/vis.jpg" alt="vis" style="zoom:50%;" />

 ## News
++ 2025/9/19: Our work has been accepted by NeurIPS 2025!
+The arXiv version has been updated accordingly.
 + 2025/06/27: We release the checkpoints of DiT-XL-2-μP and PixArt-α-μP at https://huggingface.co/GSAI-ML/DiT-muP.
 + 2025/05/21: We release the code of DiT and PixArt-α.